the-walkersingh/the-walkersingh/README.md

 - 👋 Hi, I’m @the-walkersingh
 - 👀 I’m interested in ...Java, C and Arduino
 - 🌱 I’m currently learning ...Java
-- 💞️ I’m looking to collaborate on ...Java
+- 💞️ I’m looking to collaborate on ...Java and Arduino
-- 📫 How to reach me ...
+- 📫 How to reach me ...the.walkersingh@gmail.com

 <!---
 the-walkersingh/the-walkersingh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.